AdobeDocs/auditor.en/help/tests/previous-rubrics/test-rubric1-0-1.md

       1.0.1
     --> <p><b>Advertising Cloud - Correct JS Tag Used</b> </p> <p>Weight: 0 </p> </td>
    <td colname="col2"> <p>Advertising Cloud should use latest JavaScript tags. </p> </td>
    <td colname="col3"> <p>Upgrade your Advertising Cloud JavaScript to the latest version.
-Using the deprecated JavaScript versions can result in lost functionality. </p> <p>This can be accomplished more easily through the use of the Advertising Cloud Launch Extension. </p> </td>
+Using the deprecated JavaScript versions can result in lost functionality. </p> <p>This can be accomplished more easily through the use of the Advertising Cloud extension for Platform Launch. </p> </td>
   </tr>
   <tr>
    <td colname="col1">